thebryceprice/DGM1610Spring2020/README.md

 I am writing a line, this is the seventh time
 I am writing a line, this is the eighth time
 I am writing a line, this is the ninth time
+I am writing a line, this is the tenth time